 Make a face mask by blending up a handful of spinach, a few drops of lemon and drizzle of honey, plus some water to dilute it.
 Again, try to get that consistency just right, so it isn’t too runny.
 Spread it across a clean face, let it sit for 20 minutes, rinse it off, and voila!

 Plant extracts are some of the most powerful ingredients available for beauty products, so there’s no reason to splurge on pricey face masks and toners when you can create fresh, DIY concoctions right at home for a fraction of the price.
-If you’d like to start growing your own beauty garden at home, stop by Salisbury Greenhouse and pick up some of these antioxidant and vitamin-rich fruits and veggies!
+If you’d like to start growing your own beauty garden at home, stop by Salisbury Greenhouse and pick up some of these antioxidant and vitamin-rich small fruits and veggies!